 In 1982, the synagogue was sold to the King’s School.
 After restoration, it is now used as a rehearsal and recital space by its music department.
 The Canterbury Jewish Community holds occasional services.

-The Civil and Military Library was designed by architect John Foulston in 1823.
+The former Civil and Military Library was designed by architect John Foulston in 1823.

 The Library was intended to show that the Egyptian style could be adapted to what he called ‘modern and domestic purposes’.

 At some point, the Odd Fellows friendly society took over the building, and ‘Odd Fellows Hall’ can still be seen above the windows.
-It is now the Ker Street Social Club.
+It’s now the Ker Street Social Club.